davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/verses/matthew-12-35/matthew-12-35-niv.md

 title: >-
   A good man brings good things out of the good stored up in him, and an evil man brings evil things out of the evil stored up in him.
 attribution: "Matthew 12:35 NIV"
-King James Version of: "Matthew 12:35"
+New International Version of: "Matthew 12:35"
 type: quote
 tags:
   - quote